• Skip to main content

 • Varieties of salmon.
 Buy the freshest and the most high-quality salmon fillets you can find.
 I prefer to use either Scottish salmon or Skuna Bay salmon, but, really, any high-quality salmon fillets will work in this recipe.
 Popular varieties are sockeye and king salmon.
 Use the fish as soon as you buy it - within a day - don't let it sit in the fridge for days.

-Traditional Mediterranean seasonings
+Traditional Mediterranean Seasonings

 To keep things simple, I used smoked paprika, dried oregano, dried parsley, black pepper, and red pepper flakes for this salmon recipe.
 However, you can use a wide variety of spices and herbs to elevate this dish.
 Some of the most popular Mediterranean seasonings are listed below: